Economy of Lithuania: History up to the 20th century

 In 1569 the Polish–Lithuanian Commonwealth formed through the union of the Kingdom of Poland and the Grand Duchy of Lithuania.
 The economy of the Commonwealth was dominated by feudal agriculture based on the exploitation of the agricultural workforce (serfs).
 Poland–Lithuania played a significant role in supplying 16th-century Western Europe with exports of three sorts of goods: grain (rye), cattle (oxen) and fur.
 These three articles amounted to nearly 90% of the country's exports to western markets by overland and maritime trade.
 There was even a Lithuanian trading vessel – vytinė, used for four hundred years to transport grain via Nemunas river.
-Statutes of Lithuania were the main collections of law statements and rules in Lithuania.
+Statutes of Lithuania were the main collections of law statements and rules for nearly three centuries since being published in 1529.

 The Commonwealth was famous for Europe's first and the world's second modern codified national constitution, the so-called Constitution of 3 May, declared on 3 May 1791 (after the 1788 ratification of the United States Constitution).
 Economic and commercial reforms, previously shunned as unimportant by the Szlachta, were introduced, and the development of industries was encouraged.

 Following the partitions of the Polish–Lithuanian Commonwealth in 1772, 1793 and 1795, the Russian Empire controlled the majority of Lithuania.
 During the administration of the Lithuanian lands by the Russian Empire from 1772 to 1917, one of the most important events that affected economic relations was the emancipation reform of 1861 in Russia.
 The reform amounted to the liquidation of serf dependence previously suffered by peasants; it boosted the development of capitalism.
+However, Lithuania, as did its neighbouring provinces, remained an agricultural supplier for the post Industrial Revolution European markets.

 Lithuania in the 20th century

+Lithuania had stagnant economic growth in the interwar period (1919–1940).
+Its GDP growth resembled newly established agricultureal states such as Estonia and Poland.
+Lithuania's economy did not undergo contraction during the Great Depression.